-Romania: Romgaz will not participate in the LNG terminal Alexandroupoli project26.
-March 2020. / SEE Energy News
+Romania: Romgaz will not participate in the LNG terminal Alexandroupoli project, SEE Energy News

 Last September, Romgaz’ shareholders approved in principle the purchase of a 20 % stake in the project.
 The price to be paid for the stake is around 400,000 euros, but Romgaz is also supposed to contribute 12.5 million euros for the development of the project.
 Romanian natural gas producer Romgaz decided not to participate in the project for the construction of liquefied natural gas (LNG) terminal in Alexandroupoli in northern Greece, through the acquisition of 20 % stake in project company Gastrade.